alejotem11/node-course-todo-api/readme.txt

 ó
 npm run test-watch (custom script)

+Import the collection and the environments from the <postman> directory in Postman

 The app is also deployed on heroku (https://arcane-chamber-70940.herokuapp.com)

 /playground/mongodb-connect.js  --> See the use of the mongo native library (mongodb)